InslyAI/insly-openapi-mcp-server/README.md

 ### Authentication & Security
 - **Multi-Auth Support**: API Key, Bearer Token, Basic Auth, AWS Cognito, and more
+- **Dynamic Authentication Parameters**: Authentication headers appear as tool parameters for AI to use
-- **Dynamic Bearer Token Pass-through**: AI can pass different Bearer tokens per request (e.g., from login flows)
+- **Per-Request Authentication**: AI can pass different tokens for each request (e.g., from login flows)
-- **Dynamic Header Forwarding**: Pass-through authentication headers from AI to API endpoints
+- **Automatic Header Injection**: Auth parameters are automatically moved to HTTP headers
 - **Secure Credential Management**: Environment variable support for production deployments

 ### Performance & Reliability